theunforgiven/computation-engine/README.md

     * Imports - A list of fully-qualified classnames or other strings that each could be used in an "import" statement (without the "import" keyword).
     * The computation expression - A string containing a Scala expression.
 This expression should contain unbound identifiers that will be bound using the input map below.
+Its result should be of Option[Any] type.
     * An input mapping - A map of `String -> Symbol` whose keys are of the form `identifer:Type` where the identifiers are unbound in the computation expression and `Type` designates the type of the val that will be created using the identifer.
 The values of the input map are symbols designating the keys